ueberdosis/hocuspocus/docs/api/hooks/on-authenticate.md

 # onAuthenticate

 ## Introduction
 The `onAuthenticate` hook will be called when the server receives an authentication request from the client provider.
 It should return a Promise.
 Throwing an exception or rejecting the Promise will terminate the connection.

+Be aware, the onAuthenticate hook will only be called after the client has sent the Auth message, which won't happen if there is no token provided to HocuspocusProvider.

 ## Hook payload
 The `data` passed to the `onAuthenticate` hook has the following attributes: